Davidevlops/JS-DSA/Data-structures-graphs.md

 # Discovering JavaScript's Hidden Secrets: Understanding Graphs as a Non Linear Data Structure.

-Welcome to another section on data structures, this time, we would be focusing on non-linear data structures.
-In the previous section, we delved into stacks and queues, which are examples of linear data structures.
-Now, we'll explore non-linear structures, which exhibit more complex relationships between their elements.
-Let's begin by understanding the fundamental concepts and operations associated with non-linear data structures
+Welcome to another section on data structures.
+In this segment, we'll delve into non-linear data structures, which present more intricate relationships between their elements compared to linear structures like stacks and queues, discussed in the previous section.
+Our focus will be on understanding the fundamental concepts and operations associated with these non-linear structures.

-In this episode, we'll delve into graphs, a fundamental non-linear data structure widely used in computer science.
-Graphs offer a versatile way to represent relationships between objects or entities.
-Let's dive in and explore the concepts, properties, and operations associated with graphs.
+We'll embark on an exploration of graphs, a cornerstone non-linear data structure extensively employed in computer science.
+Graphs offer a versatile means to represent relationships between objects or entities.
+Join us as we unravel the concepts, properties, and operations integral to graph

 - **Graphs:** A graph, as a type of non-linear data structure, consists of a collection of nodes and edges that connect pairs of nodes.
 Graphs are a fundamental concept in computer science and are utilized to represent various relationships between objects.
 As we delve into the topic of graphs, it's essential to grasp some key concepts, namely: Nodes and Edges.